Whoaa512/starred/README.md

 - [wavesurfer-js/wavesurfer.js](https://github.com/wavesurfer-js/wavesurfer.js) - Navigable waveform built on Web Audio and Canvas
 - [parvardegr/sharing](https://github.com/parvardegr/sharing) - Sharing is a command-line tool to share directories and files from the CLI to iOS and Android devices without the need of an extra client app
 - [leeoniya/uFuzzy](https://github.com/leeoniya/uFuzzy) - A tiny, efficient fuzzy search that doesn't suck
-- [WordPress/wordpress-playground](https://github.com/WordPress/wordpress-playground) - Run WordPress in the browser thanks to WebAssembly magic
+- [WordPress/wordpress-playground](https://github.com/WordPress/wordpress-playground) - Run WordPress in the browser via WebAssembly PHP
 - [antonmedv/tinysh](https://github.com/antonmedv/tinysh) - A tiny spawn wrapper for Node.js
 - [divamgupta/diffusionbee-stable-diffusion-ui](https://github.com/divamgupta/diffusionbee-stable-diffusion-ui) - Diffusion Bee is the easiest way to run Stable Diffusion locally on your M1 Mac.
 Comes with a one-click installer.
 No dependencies or technical knowledge needed.
 - [sindresorhus/terminal-image](https://github.com/sindresorhus/terminal-image) - Display images in the terminal